wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/WixEvents/guides/wixevents-intro.md

 ## Permissions information

-The following functions in the Schedule API are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function:
+The following functions in the Wix Events API are restricted and only run if you elevate permissions using the `wix-auth` [`elevate()`](https://www.wix.com/velo/reference/wix-auth/elevate) function:

 - `bulkCancelEvents()`
 - `bulkDeleteEvents()`